nrwl/nx/docs/shared/tools-workspace-builders.md

 }
 ```

-Note that this `builder.json` file is naming our builder 'echo' for the CLI's purposes, and maping that name to the given implemetation file and schema.
+Note that this `builder.json` file is naming our builder 'echo' for the CLI's purposes, and mapping that name to the given implementation file and schema.

 ### package.json